 Altcoins are any cryptocurrency other than Bitcoin.

-Long before it became as popular as it is today, Bitcoin was the one and the only cryptocurrency out there.
+Long before it became as popular as it is today, Bitcoin was the one and only cryptocurrency out there.
 Eventually, others started using the technology and tried to improve upon it.
 Hence, altcoins were born.

 Today there are thousands of different cryptocurrencies you could potentially use or invest in.
 Most are based on the same blockchain technology as the original but have characteristics that make them different.